ciscoheat/deepstate/README.md

 trace(container.state);
 ```

-The constructor for the container is `new Container(asset, middlewares = null, observable = null)`, meaning that you can pass additional middlewares and a custom observable to the container.
+The default constructor for the container is `new Container(asset, middlewares = null, observable = null)`, meaning that you can pass additional middlewares and a custom observable to the container.
 It's useful for keeping track of other middleware, such as logging.

 ## DataClass support

 The library [DataClass](https://github.com/ciscoheat/dataclass) is a nice supplement to deepstate, since it has got validation, null checks, JSON export, etc, for your data.
 It works out-of-the-box, simply create a DataClass with only final fields, and use it as `T` in `DeepState<S, T>`.

+## Listing all actions

+If you want to list all actions in your code, use `-D deepstate-list-actions` as a compilation define.

 ## Roadmap